compoundingeffects/bigpictureschool/philosophy.md

 ---
 ## Philosophy

 Philosophy, at its most basic level, is the systematic examination of fundamental questions about existence, knowledge, values, reason, and purpose.
-To understand it from first principles, let's examine its core components:
+To understand it from first principles, let's examine its core components.

 **Knowledge and Reality**